-William Mark Cotham is a volunteer director, President and Secretary of Good Steward.
-The entire Cotham Family helped found and supports Good Steward.
+William Mark Cotham is the President and Founder of Books for Development.
 Since 2008, Mark has been actively engaged in work in Northwest Uganda, including work with the schools, orphans and vulnerable children, handicapped children and adults, and most extensively the building of school libraries.
 In this capacity, he has organized dozens of volunteers, helped to gather largely through donations over 500,000 books and helped to establish over 240 libraries.

 Mark has worked extensively with non-profit organizations, including helping to found Urban Harvest (Houston's community gardening organization) and serving as Chairman of the Advisory Board of the Houston Zoo.
 Mark is familiar with operating a business, having been the President of an established Houston law firm, Cotham, Harwell & O'Conor for seventeen years.

-Peggy Burck is a volunteer director and Vice President of Development.
+Peggy Burck is the Vice President of Development.
 She became involved in the mission to "end the book famine that exists in developing countries" in 2010 and made her first trip to Uganda in 2011.
 Having worked with numerous non-profit organizations and being an eager world traveler, she was moved to action by the simplicity of the mission - taking a discarded or under-used resource and putting it into wanting and appreciative hands in developing countries.

 David Salako is the Project Coordinator-Malawi and lives in the Houston, TX area with his wife Zola and two little boys Caleb and Declan.
 He has a background in Biomedical Informatics and Public Health and is passionate about reading, education and experiencing and learning about various cultures.
 David has lived on 3 continents (North America, Europe and Africa), is half Malawian and maintains very close relationships with familial and social capital networks he has built in Malawi over the years.
 His involvement with helping to build libraries came about from seeing first hand the effects on a society a shortage of books can have and juxtaposing that with surplus of books often times taken for granted in his country of residence.
 He believes these two worlds can learn something from each other and help each other out.